Skip to main content

 For Current Penn Students

 Most UScholars enter the program upon matriculation at the university.
-However, a small number of sophomores and juniors at Penn can apply to the program via the link below.
+However, each Fall, a small number of second-year and third-year students at Penn can apply to the program via the link below.
 They may apply only once during their time at Penn and that one application cannot be revised and resubmitted.
-Applicants must evidence that they are pursuing their own original and independent research question and that they are committed to the program’s mission, including interest in communicating and collaborating within and across their area of study.
+Applicants must demonstrate that they are pursuing their own original and independent research question and that they are committed to the program’s mission, including interest in communicating and collaborating within and across their area of study.
 Since the UScholars program serves as a student’s primary co-curricular academic commitment, applicants may not already, or later decide to, participate in like programs.

 Apply Here

-Sophomore applicants applicants must have a well-formed research question and an idea of how to answer that question – a methodology.
-They should have identified potential faculty members who would serve as their research mentor from the standing Penn faculty (with tenure or in tenure-probationary status: Professor, Associate Professor, or Assistant Professor).
+Second-year applicants must have a well-formed research question and an idea of how to answer that question – a methodology.
+They should have identified potential Penn faculty members who would serve as their research mentor.
+Please see our Program Requirements page for more information on Penn faculty mentors.

-Junior applicants must already be conducting their own original, independent research under the guidance of a research mentor from the standing Penn faculty (with tenure or in tenure-probationary status: Professor, Associate Professor, or Assistant Professor).
+Third-year applicants must already be conducting their own original, independent research under the guidance of a research mentor from a Penn faculty mentor.
+Please see our Program Requirements page for more information on Penn faculty mentors.

 Application Components